LOREN FRYXELL

 I am a postdoctoral research fellow in economics at the University of Oxford and the Global Priorities Institute and a non-stipendiary research fellow at Nuffield College.
 I received a Ph.D. in economics from Northwestern University and bachelor's degrees in economics and computer science from the University of Virginia.

 I am an economic theorist interested in normative economics.
-I would like—as much as I can—to make the world a better and a happier place.
+I would like to help make the world a place where all living things can live well and flourish.

 Feel free to get in touch at loren dot fryxell at economics dot ox dot ac dot uk.